 BA PW88 Film and Creative Writing (Including Foundation Year),

-Screen adaptations of Shakespeare form a significant part of our cultural experience of his plays.
-Global Shakespeare on Film takes a comparative approach and unites our departmental disciplines of literature, film, drama and creative writing to examine how interpretations of Shakespeare have developed across time and cultural boundaries.
+Shakespeare is the only author currently required for secondary school students across England: his works hold a great deal of power in our culture.
+How has that power been co-opted and deployed by artists in different cultural contexts, working in different media?
+Shakespeare Across Media takes a comparative approach and unites our departmental disciplines of literature, film, drama and creative writing to examine how interpretations of Shakespeare have developed across time and cultural boundaries.

 The aims of the module are:

-2. to complement the Department's strength in interdisciplinary studies (film and literature) and in translation and comparative literature (via the Japanese and Italian texts chosen)
+2. To complement the Department's strengths in interdisciplinary studies (film, drama, and literature) and in translation and comparative literature

 By the end of the module:

-1. Students will be familiar with a group of texts – original plays and film adaptations – and the significance of their literary and cultural merit.
+1. Students will be familiar with a group of texts – both original plays and adaptations – and the significance of their literary and cultural merit.

-2. Students will be able to evaluate the effect of political and cultural circumstances on the adaptation, having studied the changing treatments of Shakespeare's texts across multiple languages and a span of seventy years.
+2. Students will be able to evaluate the effect of political and cultural circumstances on the adaptation, having studied the changing treatments of Shakespeare's texts across multiple languages, time periods, and cultural contexts.

-3. Skills in presentation and critical analysis will be developed in the seminars on this module
+4. Skills in presentation and interdisciplinary critical analysis will be developed in the seminars on this module.

 No additional information available.